 |Key people||Franc Frojt (Founder), Kárl Frojt (CEO & Director)|

-Since childhood, Franc Frojt was passionate by machines and used to observe with attention the passing trains.
+Since childhood, Franc Frojt was passionate about machines and would observe passing trains attentively.

-At the age of 19 he was admitted at Charles-Rudolf University in Prague (Ta Kárl-Rútolf Univerzita) where he concluded with distinction Engineering Course.
-On his return from Prák he tried to convince his father to move his business from horse carriage manufacturing to automobile manufacturing, an industry which was then giving its first footsteps worldwide.
-But his father wasn’t convinced as he considered automobile industry as something without future.
+At the age of 19, he was admitted to Charles-Rudolf University in Prague (Ta Kárl-Rútolf Univerzita), where he completed his Engineering course with distinction.
+On his return from Prák, he tried to convince his father to move his business from horse carriage manufacturing to automobile manufacturing, an industry which was then taking its first footsteps worldwide.
+But his father wasn’t convinced, since he considered the automobile industry as something without a future.

-Franc Frojt left then Bohemia going to St. Louis, Louisianne, at the time already one of the world’s capitals of automotive industry.
-Frojt was admitted at Dorris Motor Car Company where he was able to get experience about car mass production and more practical knowledge about engineering.
+Franc Frojt then left Bohemia, going to St. Louis, Louisianne, at the time already one of the world’s capitals of the automotive industry.
+Frojt was hired at Dorris Motor Car Company where he was able to learn about car manufacturing and gain more practical engineering knowledge.

-Frojt suggested then many changes about mechanics and car style, which were rather disapproved by his superiors.
+While at Dorris, Frojt suggested many changes to mechanics and car style, which were looked down upon by his superiors.
 For him, as he later wrote in his memoirs, “we can’t distinguish from distance a Dorris from an Astra, a Winton from a Daimler Benz.
-All cars look pretty the same.”
+All cars look pretty much the same”.

-In 1918 returned to homeland Bohemia where he noticed all major industrialised nations already by then had their own car makers.
-Bohemia didn’t and for Frojt was a national pride subject to creates car industry in his own country.
+In 1918, he returned to his homeland Bohemia where he noticed that all the major industrialised nations except Bohemia already had their own car makers.
+Thus, Frojt sought to create a car industry for his own country to increase national pride.

-On the next year his father died and Frojt inherited family business.
-Frojt converted then the company in the Ti Ersti Pémiši Motorverki (The First Bohemian Motorworks).
-Alongside with horse carriages the company produced a first car prototype which was unveiled firstly in Prák and in the next year at Paris Motorshow.
+His father died the next year, and Frojt inherited the family business.
+Subsequently, Frojt converted the company into the Ti Ersti Pémiši Motorverki (The First Bohemian Motorworks).
+Alongside horse carriages, the company produced their first car prototype, which was unveiled first in Prák and then the following year at the Paris Motorshow.

-In Paris no one was indifferent to Frojt’s car.
-It had a strange rear engine, three front lamps and aerodynamical design on three wheels all different to what was used then in car manufacturing.
-A journalist from conservative kemrese newspaper Lla Bost di Bunent described and mocked the car as “a wheeled U-boot which lost its way to water”.
+In Paris, everyone was curious about Frojt’s car.
+It had a strange rear engine, three front lamps and an aerodynamic design on three wheel--all different from what they were used to then in manufactured cars.
+A journalist from conservative Kemrese newspaper Lla Bost di Bunent described and mocked the car as “a wheeled U-boot which lost its way to water”.

-Manufacturing started during that same year having all the characteristics which still remain trade mark of the company: luxury, rear engine, aerodynamical styling, hidden wheels, three front lamps and confusing model name.
+The first model started being manufactured during that same year, having all the characteristics that still remain trade marks of the company: luxury, a rear engine, aerodynamic styling, hidden wheels, three front lamps, and a numeric model name.
 The production version of the prototype became the Model 6.166 (6 for the number of cylinders, 166 for the engine displacement in ounces).
 People used to refer to these models by nicknames.
 Model 6.166 became known as Ta U-Pótna (The Submarine).

-Sales were slow and Frojt wasn’t able to give up horse carriage manufacturing for years.
-On first year of production only five car units were sold.
-During next years sales got much better, from an average of fifty units produced up to two hundred by German occupation start.
-During the 1930’s new models were added to line-up, the Model 6.133 Ta Klojna U-Pótna (The Small Submarine) (a more economic version of the original model), the Model 6.200 Ta Frošna (The Frog) (a completely new model for the first time with four wheels) and the impressive 8.400 Ta Kikanta (The Giant) (upper market six wheels limousine of which only three were made and all units lost during the coming war).
+Sales were slow, and Frojt wasn’t able to give up horse carriage manufacturing for years.
+During the first year of production, only five car units were sold.
+During next few years, sales got much better, from an average of fifty units produced up to two hundred by the start of German occupation.
+During the 1930’s, new models were added to line-up: the Model 6.133 Ta Klojna U-Pótna (The Small Submarine) (a more economic version of the original model), the Model 6.200 Ta Frošna (The Frog) (a completely new model for the first time with four wheels), and the impressive 8.400 Ta Kikanta (The Giant) (upper-market six-wheels limousine of which only three were made and all units lost during the coming war).

 Horse carriage manufacturing was finally abandoned in 1936.

-During this period exports started to the Holy Roman Empire but few cars were sold there as competition was rather harsh.
+During this period, they started exporting to the Holy Roman Empire, but few cars were sold there as competition was rather fierce.

-In 1939 Bohemia was incorporated at the Holy Roman Empire.
+i In 1939 Bohemia was incorporated at the Holy Roman Empire.
 The company and its cars names were germanicised becoming respectively Die Erste Böhmischen Motorwerke and Freud.
-Also the logo was changed being the bohemian lion replaced by an eagle.
+The logo was also changed, with the bohemian lion being replaced by an eagle.

-Germans forced the company to help on war effort and started to produce trucks and tanks alongside with luxury cars.
-During occupation a new three wheels sports car was introduced, the Model 6.233 Ten Tojčvákän (German Car) which won its nickname from german officialdom which bought the majority.
+Germans forced the company to help with the war effort and start producing trucks and tanks alongside luxury cars.
+During occupation, a new three-wheels sports car was introduced, the Model 6.233 Ten Tojčvákän (German Car), which won its nickname from German officials, who bought most of them.
 But the German Car was rather unsafe and difficult to handle.
-Many german officers died driving their Model 6.233’s and situation got so serious that, in 1943, by order of Adolf Hessler in person the company was forbidden of building personal cars!
+Many German officers died driving their Model 6.233’s and situation got so serious that, in 1943, by order of Adolf Hessler in person the company was forbidden from building personal cars!
 People used to say as a joke that the German Car was “the Bohemian revenge for German occupation”.
-During next years only military equipment was produced and by the end of the war the whole factory was completely destroyed by allied bombings.
+During next few years, only military equipment was produced, and the whole factory was completely destroyed by allied bombings by the end of the war.